Pedro Pascal shuts down paparazzi’s question about The Last of Us’ LGBT+ themes

-‘You should know why’: Pedro Pascal shuts down paparazzi’s question about The Last of Us’ LGBT+ themes
+Pedro Pascal shuts down paparazzi’s question about The Last of Us’ LGBT+ themes: ‘You should know why’

 Actor has been an outspoken LGBT+ ally since his younger sister came out as trans in 2021